-On behalf of the board of directors, I cordially invite you to attend the annual meeting of the shareholders of Fidelity National Financial, Inc. In recognition of the ongoing COVID-19 pandemic, the meeting will be held virtually on June 16, 2021 at 10:00 a.m., Eastern Time.
+On behalf of the board of directors, I cordially invite you to attend the annual meeting of the shareholders of Fidelity National Financial, Inc (FNF).
+The meeting will be held virtually on June 15, 2022, at 10:00 a.m., Eastern Time.
 Instructions for accessing the virtual meeting platform online are included in the Proxy Statement for this meeting.
 The formal Notice of Annual Meeting and Proxy Statement for this meeting are attached to this letter.

-The Notice of Annual Meeting and Proxy Statement contain more information about the annual meeting, including:

-- · Who can vote; and - The different methods you can use to vote, including the telephone, Internet and traditional paper proxy card.
+The Notice of Annual Meeting and Proxy Statement contain more information about the annual meeting, including who can vote and the different methods you can use to vote, including the telephone, Internet and traditional paper proxy card.
 Whether or not you plan to attend the virtual annual meeting, please vote by one of the outlined methods to ensure that your shares are represented and voted in accordance with your wishes.